Hades210/altair/doc/documentation/displaying.rst

 Perhaps the most straightforward way to interactively create and render Altair visualizations is in the `Jupyter Notebook`_.

-`jupyterlab_vega`_ is an extension for both Jupyter Notebook and JupyterLab.
+`jupyter_vega`_ is an extension for both Jupyter Notebook and JupyterLab.
 Once installed and enabled, it will render all Altair charts using vega-embed.
 You can render a chart by returning it (calling it on the last line of a code cell) or using ``.display()`` on a Altair ``Chart`` object.